 The Days Before Painting

-In the days running up to getting painted you’ll need to get your skin nice and ready so that the paint can be applied nice and evenly.
+In the days running up to getting painted, you’ll need to get your skin nice and ready so that the paint can be applied evenly.

 Lotions and Skin Creams